DFDLSchemas/NACHA/README.md

 A DFDL schema that provides a DFDL-annotated element to model a NACHA file.

 ----------------
-NACHA 2013 Operating Rules and Guidelines may be obtained from the NACHA website: www.nacha.org
+NACHA 2013 Operating Rules and Guidelines may be purchased from the NACHA website: www.nacha.org

 Please observe the copyright notice within each schema.